 What and Where

-The Bay to Park Paseo is an all-volunteer project to design, build and fund a unique, entertaining 1.7-mile impermanent pedestrian experience on Park Boulevard from the San Diego Bay to Balboa Park.
-It will connect two crown jewels of San Diego, the Bay and Balboa Park.
-The connection passes by many of the city’s beloved places, including the Harbor Drive Pedestrian Bridge, Petco Park, the Central Library, UC San Diego Park & Market, NewSchool of Architecture & Design, IDEA1, City College, and San Diego High School.
+The Bay to Park Paseo is led by volunteer designers, artists, and storytellers to create a unique and engaging 1.7-mile impermanent pedestrian experience on Park Boulevard from the San Diego Bay to Balboa Park at Presidents Way.
+The Paseo was originally envisioned by the notable urban planner, John Nolen, to the City of San Diego in 1908 and has been an unfulfilled dream of many in the design community.
+It passes many of the city’s beloved places through downtown’s East Village neighborhood including the Harbor Drive Pedestrian Bridge, Petco Park, the Central Library, UC San Diego Park & Market, NewSchool of Architecture & Design, IDEA1, City College, and San Diego High School.

-Carrier Johnson + Culture
+Carrier Johnson + CULTURE & Ines Esnal, Artist

-UC San Diego Design Lab
+UC San Diego Design Lab Faculty & Students

-Justin Manor Artist
+Justin Manor, Artist

 McCullough Landscape Architecture